rgilks/comprehendo/README.md

 ## Development Workflow

-Comprehend uses a modern development workflow with several tools to ensure code quality:
+Comprehendo uses a modern development workflow with several tools to ensure code quality:

 ```bash
 # Format code using Prettier